arritola/exercise/sample.md

 Git and GitHub are used for version control.

-git manages your files.
+git manages your files. > here is a remote change <

 GitHub hosts your files.